What is Ketamine AKA “Special K” Drug

 Ketamine primarily acts as an antagonist for the NMDA receptor.
 Antagonism of this receptor results in an anesthetic and analgesic state.
 The patient usually becomes amnesic, hallucinogenic, and dissociative while under the effects of Ketamine.
 This permits the surgical procedures to be performed without the patient feeling pain or remembering the procedure.
 The drug works efficiently on both humans and animals, making it a preferred anesthetic for both traditional doctors and veterinarians.

-Elicit Use Of Special “K” Street Drug
+Illegal Use Of Special “K” Street Drug

 Illicit use of ketamine is quite common, in part because the drug is much easier to obtain than other illicit drugs that produce similar effects.
 The main reason it is easier to obtain is because veterinarians often keep a large supply of the drug and usually have fewer safeguards than doctors or pharmacies on their medicine supply.
 As a result, the majority of illegal ketamine sold originally was intended for use on animals.